usacheow/SimpleProject/README.md

 + FeatureToggle check flag status

 #### 5. Billing
 Based on Billing 4.0.
-BillingWrapper encapsulates the interaction with the library and is responsible for working with purchases
+SimpleBilling encapsulates the interaction with the library and is responsible for working with purchases.

 #### 6. Analytics
 Tracker implementation can work with one system for analytics, or with a group of systems.
 The project has an example wrapper for FirebaseAnalytics (FirebaseTracker).
-Access to the Tracker object is through AnalyticsTrackerHolder
+Access to the Tracker object is through AnalyticsTrackerHolder.